tech-engine/goscrapy/README.md

 <!-- Here goes the spider.go -->

 ## Example
-This example illustrates how to utilize the **GoScrapy** framework to scrape data for the website https://www.scrapethissite.com.
+This example illustrates how to utilize the **GoScrapy** framework to scrape data for the api https://jsonplaceholder.typicode.com.
 The example covers the following files:

 - **[spider.go](#spidergo---spider-creation)**
 - **[types.go](#typesgo---data-structure-definition)**